 Since his earliest adventures with a clunky three-piece VHS camera and a hodgepodge set of Legos, Douglas Conant has been passionate about telling stories through motion pictures.
-An award-winning, story-driven director and producer, he enjoys realizing action-packed entertainment, whether external (thriller) or internal (drama).
+An award-winning, story-driven director and writer, he enjoys realizing action-packed entertainment, whether external (thriller) or internal (drama).

 Douglas' tense drama Broken garnered much attention and praise for its delicate, honest treatment of rape survivors and counselors.
 The film received overwhelmingly positive reviews and is currently used as a teaching and therapy tool at various crisis centers throughout the United States and in the military.

 The coming-of-age mystery Sleeping has shined worldwide on the festival circuit, being honored the winner of several "Best" international awards, including "Best Director" at the prestigious EuroShorts Film Festival.
 It was featured on BET's Lens on Talent series and broadcast nationally on the Aspire Network.
 Douglas is proud to have Sleeping licensed to many schools throughout the U.S., being implemented in English Literature studies to help broaden the imaginations of our children.

 Douglas is recognized for a nuanced style of visual storytelling, strong performances, leadership ability, and creative flexibility.
 He is currently in development on several feature projects.